johnsonchmatc/madisoncollege_ruby_on_rails/Lectures/week11/week11.md

 <p>Hi <%= @user.first_name %>,</p>

 <p>
-Welcome to the Wolfiereader!
+Welcome to the Wolfie Budget!
 Click on the link below to activate your account:
 </p>

 <%= link_to "Activate", edit_account_activation_url(@user.activation_token, email: @user.email) %>